jaxxstorm/leebriggs.co.uk/_posts/2024-02-26-cheap-kubernetes-loadbalancers.md

 If you're using Kubernetes, they are also a necessity.
 Figuring out how to expose a Kubernetes workload to the world without a Load Balancer is a bit like trying to make a sandwich without bread.
 You can do it, but nobody is going to want to deal with it.

 If you're a startup trying to get your project off the ground, firstly, why are you using Kubernetes?
 Stop.
-However, if you insist you're looking at spending at least $10 a month for a load balancer in the cloud before you take data transfer costs into account, and if you're a hobbyist running a small Kubernetes cluster in your home lab, you might read the Metal LB documentation and think "I didn't realise I needed to have a [CCIE certification](https://en.wikipedia.org/wiki/CCIE_Certification) to make this work."
+However, if that's the way you're going - you're looking at spending at least $10 a month for a load balancer in the cloud before you take data transfer costs into account.
+If you're a hobbyist running a small Kubernetes cluster in your home lab, you might read the Metal LB documentation and think "I didn't realise I needed to have a [CCIE certification](https://en.wikipedia.org/wiki/CCIE_Certification) to make this work."

-Well, guess what.
+Well, guess what!
 You don't need to anymore.
-Thanks to [Tailscale](https://tailscale.com) and it's relatively new [Kubernetes Operator](https://tailscale.com/blog/kubernetes-operator) you can now get access to Kubernetes workloads using native Service and Ingress objects without paying those greedy cloud provider a single cent.
+Thanks to [Tailscale](https://tailscale.com) and it's relatively new [Kubernetes Operator](https://tailscale.com/blog/kubernetes-operator) you can now get access to Kubernetes workloads using native Service and Ingress objects without paying those greedy cloud providers a single cent.

 {% include note.html content="I recently joined Tailscale as a Solutions Engineer.
 Make of that what you will." %}

 ## A cloud agnostic load balancer

 Kubernetes services work on every Kubernetes distribution, but if you want to expose that service to the world, you'll likely need a service of `type=LoadBalancer`.
-Without rehashing Kubernetes networking concepts, this mechanism will ultimately create something with an IP address that is external to the Kubernetes cluster.
+Without rehashing Kubernetes networking concepts, this mechanism will ultimately create something with an address that is external to the Kubernetes cluster.
 Let's take a look at a very simple example on a [DigitalOcean](https://digitalocean.com) Kubernetes cluster:

-{% include note.html content="I chose Digital Ocean for this example because it offers a free control plane, but this scenario is essentially for any cloud provider." %}
+{% include note.html content="I chose Digital Ocean for this example because it offers a free control plane, but this scenario works for any cloud provider's Kubernetes offering." %}

 ```yaml
 apiVersion: apps/v1